JuliaDynamics/DynamicalSystems.jl/docs/src/entropies.md

 ## Entropies
 In the study of dynamical systems there are many quantities that identify as "entropy".
 Notice that these quantities are not the more commonly known [thermodynamic ones](https://en.wikipedia.org/wiki/Entropy), used in Statistical Physics.
-Rather, they are more like the to the entropies of [information theory](https://en.wikipedia.org/wiki/Entropy_(information_theory), which represent information contained within a dataset, or information about the dimensional scaling of a dataset.
+Rather, they are more like the to the entropies of [information theory](https://en.wikipedia.org/wiki/Entropy_(information_theory)), which represents information contained within a dataset, or information about the dimensional scaling of a dataset.